Windsor Divorce Lawyers Advising on Inheritance Assets

 Start by talking to an experienced family lawyer, as the complexity surrounding inheritance makes it difficult to make any blanket statements that will cover all possible scenarios.
-Jason P. Howie is Certified as a Specialist in Family Law by the Law Society of Upper Canada and has been practicing family law for over 25 years.
-Jason has spent the last two and a half decades establishing a network of experts and professionals, such as estate lawyers and accountants, who can be called upon to help keep inherited assets protected.
+The divorce lawyers at Johnson Miller Family Lawyers have spent the last two and a half decades establishing a network of experts and professionals, such as estate lawyers and accountants, who can be called upon to help keep inherited assets protected.

 It is important to remember that the onus to protect inheritance falls on the spouse to whom the inheritance was originally awarded.
-As noted above, the will itself may not be sufficient to protect inheritance during divorce.
-An experienced family law lawyer like Jason Howie can explain the ramifications of some important starting questions:
+As noted above, the will itself may not be sufficient to protect inheritance during a divorce.
+Our experienced family law lawyers can explain the ramifications of some important starting questions:

 The best course of action is to place any monies received through inheritance, and any interest those funds generate, into separate and distinct accounts.
 Keeping the money separate and distinct will make it easier to track and distinguish from any other assets during divorce settlement.